Fast Track Developmental Services Worker (DSW) Program - 2020/2021

 Courses focus on disabilities, person directed supports, inclusion and community resources, dual diagnosis, interpersonal skills, counselling, health, pharmacology, development, teaching and intervention strategies.
 Field placements in community agencies and/or schools are part of the curriculum.

-Program Offered: full-time, part-time day.
+Program Offered: Full-time

 - Field work is included in this program.
 Students should be prepared for some additional personal costs.